Parliamentary Service |

 |

-Secretary Australian Country Football League Football Council 1996–2006
+Secretary, Australian Country Football League Football Council, 1996–2006

-President Kojonup Cricket Association for six years, secretary for four years, secretary Great Southern Cricket Association for two years
+President, Kojonup Cricket Association for six years, secretary for four years

-Member committee Kojonup Football Club for four years
+Member, committee Kojonup Football Club for four years

-Captain WA Country Cricket XI for 12 years and captain Australian Country XI for three years
+Captain, WA Country Cricket XI for 12 years and captain, Australian Country XI for three years

 Played league football for Claremont and South Adelaide

-Three times Cricketer of the Year Great Southern Cricket Association
+Three times Cricketer of the Year, Great Southern Cricket Association

-2018 Joined Regional Development Australia (RDA) Wheatbelt as chairman
+Chairman, Regional Development Australia (RDA) Wheatbelt, 2018

-2019 Appointed Chair of the WACA Board |
+Chair of the WACA Board, 2019–6 September 2022 |

 |